narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 `dyld` approximately does these steps (in order) for searching, this is stripped down version.

-> `man dlopen` is the source of truth, I'm skipping Mac frameworks here.
+> `man dlopen` is the source of truth, I'm skipping Mac frameworks and a lot of other environment variables here.

 - Search the leaf name in `DYLD_LIBRARY_PATH`
 - If its not a path like component (simply specifying the library name in load command), search in the current directory
 - Expand `@rpath, @executable_path, @loader_path` for each path-like dependency.
 If its a relative path, use the current directory to resolve.

 If a file exists at any step, it is loaded.
+If the linker cannot find the dependency, load fails.

-## Comparison with Linux
+## TODO: Comparison with Linux

 The linux search order is slightly similar to MacOS.
 I'm going to briefly explain the similarities and differences for each step described in the previous section.